-Originally a thirteenth century Crusader fort, the Sea Castle of Sidon now stands as a picturesque ruin and popular visitor attraction.
+Originally a thirteenth century Crusader fort, the Sea Castle of Sidon now stands as a picturesque ruin and popular visitor attraction in the city of Sidon, Lebanon.
 The crusader structure was largely destroyed by the Mamluks but the site was later rebuilt in the 17th century.
-Today the site offers excellent and you can explore both the inner courtyard and the striking towers.
+Today the site offers visitors the opportunity to explore both the inner courtyard and the striking towers.

 The city of Sidon is located on the Mediterranean coast of Lebanon, and throughout its history which dates as far back as 4000 BC, has been of great religious, political, and commercial value.

 Sidon Sea Castle was built in 1228 AD by the Crusader Knights of St John of Hospital and Jerusalem.
 Built on a small island in the Port of Sidon, it was used as a fortress of the holy land, and was connected to the mainland by a narrow 80m long roadway.